That time when a Proxmox upgrade silently capped my MTU

 Since the PVE 7.3 upgrade, the CI cluster has been failing to build, because the out-of-cluster Vault instance we use to secure etcd secrets, failed to sync.
 After much debugging, I'd like to present a variation of a famous haiku1 to summarize the problem:

+It's not MTU!
 There's no way it's MTU!
+It was MTU.

 Here's how it went down...